 This does not mean walking around with your mouth wide open.
 The quickest trick that will help you immensely on how to stop clenching your jaw is positioning even just the tip of your tongue between your upper and lower front bites.

-This makes you a couple times more conscious about clenching your jaw and makes the habit that much easier to break.
+This makes you a couple of times more conscious about clenching your jaw and makes the habit that much easier to break.
 Keep your jaw relaxed, with your lips together and your teeth slightly apart.

 If your jaw clenching becomes worse, a doctor may recommend wearing mouth equipment to help stop it.
 These are commonly splints, mouth guards or mouthpieces, or bite guards.
 These are kept in your mouth, most of the time during your sleep, in order to stop you from clenching your teeth.
 However, I have met even doctors who wear them during the day if their case is worse than usual.
 It may become slightly difficult to speak, but you eventually get used to it.